shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v0002.md

 Folder : Output_bsnqM_v1.01_RK4/Output_mlsDx
 Paraview : Output_bsnqM_v1.01_RK4/plotAll.pvsm
 - MLS gradient even works well now for partial subdomains, as tested in the function _test2DDx_

-#### Update : Neigh search - any rad FEM linktable [2020-02-27]
-- The radius is calculated using the maximum distance of a node in the immdiate FEM linktable for the node (r<sub>max</sub>).
-The coef is an option to modify the radius as required. _findRadLinkList_ rad = r<sub>max</sub> x coef
-- This approach allows automatic adaption to irregular mesh.
-- The search for the neighbours is then done for the above calculated radius using the FEM linktable. _findNeiLinkList_
-- The bsnq module function _setMFree_ then using the above two subroutines along with _mls2DDx_ and the meshFreeMod function _setPoi_ to initalise the neid, phi, phiDx and phiDy variables for the required nodes.
-- For now I have done it for linear nodes, but the neighs are all the points (linear + quad).
-This ensures enough neighs for each point. **Hence ensure using values at all all points (lin + quad) and not just lin points for gradient and interpolation calculations**.
-- The _setMFree_ subroutine is very fast despite doing everything for finding radius, finding neighbours, calculating mls phi and grad, and initialising the mfree point (memory allocation involved).
-For lin nodes (with lin+quad nodes neighs) it takes about 0.5 x the time taken by subroutine _statMatrices_
-- Only if the subroutine _setMFree_ will it allocate the matrix of objects of typ _mfPoiTyp_.
-Therefore I have ensure that in _outputXML_ gradEta will be output directly if _setMFree_ is called, otherwise it will automatically not call the part calculating gradEta.
-- I have removed the _mfFEMTyp_ and he associated _calcAll_ subroutine.
-This was a badly written code where the neigs were only the immediate FEM neighs and it wasn't very generalisable.
-It was also very confusing.
-- Added the variable bsnqId to the typ _mfPoiTyp_.
-This will be set = 0 if the mf point is not a bsnq FEM point, otherwise it will be set as the node Id of that point from the mesh.
-This will allow easier reference in case only a few bsnq nodes are used as mfPoi instead of all.

 ### Observations : shipPress : Soliton generation